 Evidence-Based Practice Fellowship

-This series of classes is offered to EBP Fellows:
+This series of seminars is offered to EBP Fellows:

 Jennifer Perisho, CN III, CTICU - Decreasing extubation times post cardiac surgery in the CTICU

-Justin Massaro, CN II, SICU/ED - Providing evidence based sedation and analgesia to newly intubated patients in the emergency department.
+Justin Massaro, CN II, SICU/ED - Providing evidence evidence-based and analgesia to newly intubated patients in the emergency department.